 D410.
 Rural, Hospital, Health Center, and Urban Nursing.
 (18 hrs.)
-(1 cr.)

-A course presenting the newer concepts of over-all plans for community health, including the nurse's opportunities and responsibilities.
+A course presenting the newer concepts of over-all plans for community health, in cluding the nurse's opportunities and responsibilities.

 D420.
 Public Health Nursing.
 Elective.
-(2 cr.)
+(11⁄2 cr.)

 A practical study of public health nursing.
-The student spends six weeks with the Visiting Nurse Association of Indianapolis, to get a firsthand view of the problems in public health and to become familiar with methods used by the public health nurse.
+The student spends six week with a public health agency, to get a firsthand view of the problems in public health and to become familiar with methods used by the public health nurse.

 D440.
 Elective Clinical Practice in Nursing.
-(31⁄2 cr.)
+(51⁄2 cr.)